florisdh/paperjs-water-physics/README.md

 - Clone project
 - Npm install
 - Npm run dev

+## Interaction
+- Click on the water to splash
-- Press space and enjoy
+- Press space for a bigger splash

 ## About
 Project was setup for research purposes and out of interest for making a very basic water looking effect.

 ## WIP
-- Allow clicking on water to splash at point
 - Tweak forces to simulate more realistic
 - Make demo with physical objects colliding with water